isage/Adrenaline/docs/src/08-CfwConfiguration.md

 Incorrect configuration may lead to unexpected issues, so proceed with caution and consult documentation or community resources if unsure.

 > [!TIP]
-> On the XMB menu, advanced settings are marked with the `▲` symbol.
+> On the XMB CFW menu, advanced settings are marked with the `▲` symbol.

 ### Force high memory layout